WasiqB/coteafs-appium/README.md

 ## Getting Started
 * The [wiki][] of coteafs-appium includes all the information you need to get started including usage, advantages, sample test.
 * For sample project, have a look at the [unit tests][] for coteafs-appium.
+* To know what changes are Released, check out the [change log][] for complete list of changes.

 ## What to do when you need help?
 * Join the discussion on our [Gitter][] chats.